Had the beating of Benteke in the air but on the ground it was a different story entirely, often failing to out-muscle him despite his best efforts.

 Cut an isolated figure on the left wing when he came on, hampered by a lack of service, with the side choosing to base the majority of their play down the right flank.

-The youngster who failed to make the program squad list came off the bench and slotted in comfortably at left wing back with little fuss.
+The youngster who failed to make the programme squad list came off the bench and slotted in comfortably at left wing-back with little fuss.

 K. El Ahmadi